The Women-Run Radio Station Saving Lives During Natural Disasters

 Today is World Radio Day.
 For millions of people across the world, radio remains an essential mass media outlet.
 In daily life, it offers a sense of belonging for women and men who are isolated.
 In times of disaster, it can mean the difference between safety and destruction.

 Fiji isn’t a stranger to natural disasters.
-But last year, they experienced their worst in recorded history.
+But in 2016, they experienced their worst in recorded history.
 Cyclone Winston heavily damaged the group of islands that make up Fiji.
 But thanks to FemLINKPACIFIC’S Women’s Weather Watch radio program, thousands of rural communities had warnings of what was to come – and support in the aftermath.

 This isn’t the first time FemLINKPACIFIC have used their community media network to update rural women on weather warnings.
 But they ramped up their efforts – first ensuring women received information to support preparedness, and in the wake of Cyclone Winston, ensuring women in rural and remote communities were factored into the immediate assessment, not just as recipients but as resilient first responders.